- Abdominal Aortic Aneurysm

 Detailed information on the most common types of eating disorders, including anorexia, bulimia, and binge eating disorder

 If you're like most people, you may have gas, constipation, or heartburn every now and then.

-An echocardiogram is a procedure in which ultrasonic sound waves are used to assess the heart's function and structures.
+An echocardiogram is a noninvasive (the skin is not pierced) procedure used to assess the heart's function and structures.

 - Effective Sucking

 It’s important for your baby’s health to be able to effectively remove milk from your breast during nursing.
 To do this, your baby must learn the proper way to suck.
-But how do you know if your baby is actually getting the nutrition he/she needs?
+But how do you know if your baby is actually getting the nutrition he or she needs?
 Here’s a guide to help you.